MBtech/HiBench/README.md

 There are totally 19 workloads in HiBench.
 The workloads are divided into 6 categories which are micro, ml(machine learning), sql, graph, websearch and streaming.

+**Batch pipelines**
+A price predictor (pp) benchmark is part of the workloads used for Vanir.
+The price predictor benchmark consists of a pipeline of three batch jobs: ETL, Update, ML.

+ETL stage gets new data that has been loaded to S3.
+This data contains records of housing data with prices of the house as well as value for the features of the house.
+ETL enriches this data with the location features from a static dataset and then stores this enriched data into S3.

+Update loads the historical data and the transformed data from ETL stage in order to merge them into a dataset in S3 that can be processed by ML.

+ML stage loads the housing pricing data from S3, splits the data into test and training set and then trains a random forest model on this data before performance cross valuation for model evaluation.

+The total runtime of the pipeline is the sum of runtimes of each stage.
   **Micro Benchmarks:**

 1. Sort (sort)